mayer79/splitTools/cran-comments.md

-This is a minor update lowering the minimally required R version.

-Furthermore, the time-series splitter has been generalized.
+This update fixed a problem with tiny data sets.
+There, by chance, it was possible that some partitions or folds would be empty.
+This has been fixed.
+Furthermore, unit tests have been added.